IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/random.rst

 Random Number Generation
 ========================

-``numba-dppy`` does not provide a random number generation algorithm that can be executed on the SYCL-supported Device.
+There is no support for a random number generation algorithm that can be executed on the SYCL-supported Device.

-``numba-dppy`` provides access to NumPy random algorithms that can be executed on the SYCL-supported device via integration with `dpnp Random`_.
+Access to NumPy random algorithms that can be executed on the SYCL-supported device is provided via integration with `dpnp Random`_.

 .. _`dpnp Random`: https://intelpython.github.io/dpnp/reference/comparison.html#random-sampling